Poland–Ukraine relations

 Poland–Ukraine relations revived on an international basis soon after Ukraine gained independence from the Soviet Union in 1991.
-Poland was the first country to recognize the existence of Ukraine.
-Various controversies from the shared history of the two countries' peoples occasionally resurface in Polish–Ukrainian relations, but they tend not to have a major influence on the bilateral relations of Poland and Ukraine.
+Poland was the first country to recognize the independence of Ukraine.
+Various controversies from the shared history of the two countries' peoples occasionally resurface in Polish–Ukrainian relations, but they tend not to have a major impact on bilateral relations.

 Poland and Ukraine are respectively, the second- and third-largest Slavic nations, after Russia.
 The two countries share a border of about 529 km.
 Poland's 2003 acceptance of the 1985 Schengen Agreement created problems with Ukrainian border traffic.
 On July 1, 2009, an agreement on local border traffic between the two countries came into effect, which enables Ukrainian citizens living in border regions to cross the Polish frontier according to a liberalized procedure.

 Ukraine is a member of the Eastern Partnership, a European Union project initiated by Poland in 2009, which aims to provide an avenue for discussions of trade, economic strategy, travel agreements, and other issues between the EU and its Eastern European neighbours.

 Ukraine is the country with the largest number of Polish consulates.
 The two countries have a long shared history – some parts of western Ukraine (such as Lviv) formed part of the Polish state for several centuries and parts of eastern Poland once had large native Ukrainian populations; the demographics of the regions along the Polish-Ukrainian border were profoundly affected by the 1944 to 1946 population exchange between Poland and Soviet Ukraine and actions such as the 1947 Operation Vistula in the aftermath of World War II.
 Poland supports Ukraine's European Union and NATO membership.

+In May–June 2026, existing tensions between the two countries over the WWII massacres of Polish civilians by Ukrainians – which had already disrupted cooperation in previous years – flared up significantly after Ukrainian president Volodymyr Zelenskyy named an elite unit of the Ukrainian military after the "Heroes of the Ukrainian Insurgent Army" (UIA; УПА, UPA), the nationalist partisan movement which carried out the massacres with the aid of Ukrainian peasants and moral support of the Ukrainian Greek Catholic Church.
+Polish president Karol Nawrocki responded by stripping Zelenskyy of the Order of the White Eagle, Poland's highest state honor.
+Nawrocki also stated that Ukraine "has shown that it may not be ready to join the European family", hinting at possible Polish roadblocks to Ukraine's accession to the EU.
+The initial fallout of Zelenskyy's decision to name the unit after the UPA caused significant controversy in Poland, while Nawrocki's decision to revoke Zelenskyy's award caused outrage from Ukrainian politicians, including Ukraine's ambassador to Poland and three former Ukrainian presidents, all of whom rescinded their own awards from as far back as 1997.